DinithHerath/Wifi_Analyzer/README.md

 # Wifi Analyzer
-This is the code for the wifi analyzer of the IoT 2019 module.
+This is the **Arduino** code for the wifi analyzer of the IoT 2019 module.

  <p align="center">
 <img src="readme/Git_home_wifi_analyzer.png">